matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 * allow for access to information and the ability to edit information to be defined at a user level
 * allow for multiple users to update information and keep it current

 The larger the number of users and objects and the more complex the workflows the more necessary a specialised database, ie. a collection management system, will become.
-Software to maintain an inventory could range from an Excel spreadsheet, a database like Filemaker, an open source collection management software such as CollectiveAccess (http://www.collectiveaccess.org/about) or Omeka (http://omeka.org/about/) to the type of collection management system employed by museums, for example The Museum System (TMS), Mimsy or a bespoke system developed by your institution.
+Software to maintain an inventory could range from an Excel spreadsheet, a database like Filemaker, an open source collection management software such as <a href="http://www.collectiveaccess.org/about">CollectiveAccess</a> or <a href="http://omeka.org/about/">Omeka</a> to the type of collection management system employed by museums, for example <a href="www.gallerysystems.com/products-and-services/tms/">The Museum System (TMS)</a>, Mimsy or a bespoke system developed by your institution.

 > “We use a free, web-based open source database that’s designed for museums.
 It allows us to assign everything a unique identifier which is connected to the main artwork.
 We can add acquisition, loan, and location information to the main record, and even use barcodes to track movement of physical collection objects.” - Collector